Dumb (Nirvana song)

 "Dumb" is a song by the American rock band, Nirvana, written by vocalist and guitarist, Kurt Cobain.
-It is the sixth song on the band's third and final studio album, In Utero, released in 1993.
+It is the sixth song on the band's third and final studio album, In Utero, released in September 1993.

+In a 1993 Melody Maker interview, Cobain explained that the song was about people who lacked the intelligence to be unhappy, which he admitted he was "at times" envious of.

 The In Utero version features a cello part, written and performed by Chicago musician Kera Schaley, a friend of the album's producer, Steve Albini.
 Schaley never toured with the band, but all live versions of the song during the In Utero tour featured cello, performed by Lori Goldston during the American leg of the tour, and Melora Creager during the European leg.

-Despite never being released as a single, "Dumb" reached number 37 on the US Alternative National Airplay chart, which was published by the Billboard sister publication, Radio & Records.
+Despite never being released as a single, "Dumb" reached number 37 on the US Alternative National Airplay chart, which was published by Radio & Records.
+In October 2023, an animated music video for the song by RuffMercy was released on Nirvana's official YouTube channel, to promote the 30th anniversary of In Utero.